aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 (base) ubuntu@ip-10-0-10-124:~$ which python /home/ubuntu/anaconda3/bin/python
 ```
 We are in the `base` conda environment.
-We see that the pythonn command is now pointing toward the Python Anaconda distribution.
+We see that the python command is now pointing toward the Anaconda distribution.
 We start by updating conda, in case it would not be the lastest available:

 ```bash
 (base) ubuntu@ip-10-0-10-124:~$ conda update conda